HCL-TECH-SOFTWARE/voltscript-json-converter/docs/howto/jsonlogwriters.md

 ## Writing LogWriter JSON files

 The "VoltScript Build Manager" Visual Studio Code extension will validate JSON against the schema, providing the filename ends "vslogging.conf".
 There is also a snippet available with the snippet prefix "vslogging".
 This is the recommended approach.

+All property name in `constructorArgs` should also exist in `constructorOrder`.
+However, a JSON schema cannot validate this.
+So if you omit one or type its name incorrectly, you will not be warned when saving the file.